luismartinezs/restaurant-reservation-system/README.md

 - show list of available reservation times for each restaurant in listing and detail pages
 - add pages to manage restaurants and users: add, edit and delete restaurants, and update users. right now this is done manually from the DB
 - make dates consistently work with the current user location
+- use windowing or pagination on search results

 ## Troubleshooting